mmertama/quts/README.md

 [roadtoquts]:#roadtoquts
 ## Road to Quts

 Basically its story can be dated somewhere back to year 2003 and Doom.
 I implemented a copy protection system for S60 C2Doom as an interpreter to obfuscate the registration code.
 That language purpose was to be obscure “write only” language.
-It featured every command was a single character and program was written as single string.
+It had features as every command is a single character and program is written as single string.
 Program was loaded and executed on single 8-bit stack.
-Therefore program get changed on every step.
-Furthermore It had only single character hexadecimal numers as command, i.e. ‘9’ was a command that writes int nine into stack and e.g. something like “99*1+!” and writes “82” on console (assuming ‘!’ is a print command).
+Therefore the program get changed on every step.
+That program had only a single character hexadecimal numers as a command, i.e. ‘9’ was a command that writes int nine into stack and e.g. something like “99*1+!” and writes “82” on console (assuming ‘!’ is a print command).
 However it was a complete programming language implementing conditional branching and label style jumping.

-That engine year later ported Qt a small weeked project - A simple calculator language, the commands were still single characters, but as obfuscation was needed, it had real numbers, separated stack and instruction arrays.
-Later I need need a simple test sequence automation, and I reused engine for driving simple command sequences.
-Quts (Qt User Test System) was there.
+That engine was years later ported to Qt as small weeked project - A simple calculator language where the commands were still single characters, but as obfuscation was not needed, it had real numbers, separated data stack and instruction arrays.
+Later I had a need for a simple test sequence automation, and I reused engine for driving simple command sequences.
+Quts (Qt User Test System) was born.
 Since that a lot of changes has been made, but the Qt testing functionality is availale in the QT subsystem.

-The initial Quts language was difficult to program, and to be useful for testing purposes it should be easy.
+The initial Quts language was difficult to program, and to be useful for testing purposes, it should be easy.
 Yet I considered the basic programming model would be very clear for non-programmers: imperative command and its parameters on each line, nothing else.
-Initial idea was to keep language very low-level and clean and then write e.g. Python wrapper on top of that, but then I wanted a for-loop.
-For-loop was an abstraction that enforced me to reconsider many elements in the language.
+Initial idea was to keep language very low-level and clean and then write e.g. Python wrapper on top of that.
+But then I wanted to have a for-loop.
+For-loop was an abstraction that enforced me to reconsider many elements of the language.
 At first labels and goto had to go, as jumping in and out from for loop had confusing side effects.
-When there was no goto, I had to to implemement “subroutines”, that evolved to be functions.
+As there was no goto, I had to to implemement “subroutines”, that evolved to be functions.
 Subroutines and nested for-loops then were reason to have scoped variables.

 After choosing that direction Quts have evolved to be a bit easier to program, at least small applications.
 Therefore I choose publish it if someone would find it fun tool of learn programming, or as a tool for testing engineers to write UI tests for Qt applications.